wrap-org/evergreen/Migration.md

 - `App` has been replaced with `evg-app`
   - `App.Header`, `App.Main` and `App.Footer` have been removed.
 There are `header` and `footer` slots in `evg-app`.
 - `Section` has been replaced with `evg-section`.
 The new component is able to handle it's own vertical padding via the `padding` prop.
+- `ContainerSvg` has been removed and will stay local to the LA portal
+- `Container` has been removed and will stay local to the LA portal